codergab/PWACheatSheet/readme.md

  * Create a manifest.json in the root folder of your website
  * Add the code snippet below in the file
- * Replace it with the with correct URLs of your web favicon
+ * Replace the comments with correct URLs of your web favicon

  ```json
 {